lukasuz/Articulated-Point-NeRF/README.md

 This will generate a reposed video sequence with random bone rotations.
 Check the code to see how to manually set the bone rotations.

-## Known Errors
-- Some unused and missing requirements
-- Attribute error in TemporalPoints
-- WIM dataloader intrininsics shape

 ## ToDos:
-- [ ] Fix known errors (Will do in the next couple of days, 21.12.23)
+- [x] Fix known errors (Will do in the next couple of days, 21.12.23)
 - [ ] Add stand-alone instructions for initial kinematic model extraction based on point cloud